M-Forte-Computer/lab2/PROJECT_STRUCTURE.md

 - `.env`: Environment variables
 - `.gitignore`: Files/folders to ignore in Git

-## Custom npm Scripts
-- Defined in `package.json` for linting, formatting, testing, etc.

 ## How to Use
-- Import components/screens via their folder index files for cleaner code.
+- Import components/screens via their folder index files
 - Use npm scripts for development tasks.
-- Store secrets and config in `.env` (never commit sensitive info).
+- Store important stuff  in `.env` (never commit sensitive info).

-## Notes
-- See the lab report PDF for screenshots and troubleshooting documentation.